Compare School Options

 • Education Research.
 Students explore present research in education and a variety of research methods.

 • Educational Administration.
-Classes help develop students’ leadership styles and philosophies.
+This course helps develop students’ leadership styles and philosophies.

 • Promoting School Improvement.
 Students learn how to create and implement school improvement plans alongside data analysis to encourage effective learning environments.

-• Instructional Coordinators.
-Classes teach managing curriculum for K-12 schools.
-Topics include developing new materials, teacher training, and assessment of curricular effectiveness.
+• Instructional Design.
+In this course, students learn about developing new materials, teacher training, and the assessment of curricular effectiveness.

 What Can You Do With an Online Master’s in Educational Administration?